iannisdezwart/code-golf-api/README.md

 A user can submit their code for a challenge using this endpoint.
 Their code will be tested, and if it passes all test cases, they will be placed on the leaderboard.
+Returns an identifier that can be used to check the status of their submission.

 Example input: